Hearing the patient voice loud and clear at Euromit - The Lily Foundation

 Large group of people standing together in a room at a conference

 Indeed, representing the patient was top of the agenda before Euromit had even started, at the AGM of the International Mito Patients.
-The annual get-together of this global umbrella organisation provides an opportunity for mito patient organisations from around the world to meet, learn about one another’s work and plan the future direction of the committee.
+The annual get-together of this global umbrella organisation provides an opportunity for mitochondrial disease patient organisations from around the world to meet, learn about one another’s work and plan the future direction of the committee.

-Alongside other mito groups at the IMP, the Lily team were able to raise awareness of the patient organisations we support, and had the opportunity to chat and exchange ideas with clinicians and patients from countries such as Poland and Romania, where currently there are no formal patient support charities.
+Alongside other mitochondrial disease groups at the IMP, the Lily team were able to raise awareness of the patient organisations we support, and had the opportunity to chat and exchange ideas with clinicians and patients from countries such as Poland and Romania, where currently there are no formal patient support charities.

-There was a healthy mix of new and established organisations present, and rather than taking place independently of Euromit, this year the IMP were given a 5-minute slot at the conference to address the entire congress.
+There was a healthy mix of new and established organisations present, and rather than taking place independently of Euromit, this year the IMP were given a five-minute slot at the conference to address the entire congress.
 What a fantastic opportunity this was for the group’s chair, Kira Mann, to talk about the global patient organisations it represents, and it provided a springboard for all sorts of connections to flourish over the course of the next few days.

 And throughout Euromit itself, it was clear that the theme at the top of the agenda was the importance of the patient voice, from Sir Doug Turnbull’s keynote lecture, which discussed the importance of patient organisations with a focus on the work The Lily Foundation have done, to the dedicated patient session that took place on the Wednesday afternoon, which even had a section called ‘Ask the Mito Doc’.

 Also telling was the large presence at the conference from the pharmaceutical industries.
 The landscape has been changing for some time now, and pharma are beginning to appreciate the importance of the patient voice in shaping drug development going forward.
-Because it’s the input from patients that will really make a difference when it comes to designing new drugs and treatments.
+Because it’s the input from mitochondrial disease patients that will really make a difference when it comes to designing new drugs and treatments.

 Donate today